didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 To achieve that goal, I decided to go with the minimum amount time I could use for learning.
 Because I used the pomodoro technique for focus work, that amount was 25 minutes.
 So, I started by dedicating 25 minutes per day or roughly 2 hours per week.
 That was only 5% of my 40 hours work week which wasn't a lot.

 But after just two weeks, it became evident that the 5% tax wasn't going to make it.
 I couldn't keep up the pace of my online classes.
 Two hours per week weren't going to be enough .
 I needed to take a much larger tax if I wanted to make this learning tax approach work.
-So, I decided to triple the amount of my learning tax to three 25 minutes block instead of one.
+So, I decided to double the learning tax to two 25 minutes block per day instead of one.

-The new 15% fared pretty well compared to the previous 5%.
-Now, I was learning at a very good pace.

-So I decided to go for three blocks of 25 minutes per day

-At first, I thought 5% was good because it didn't represent a lot.
-But, I quickly realized that I was dearly mistaken.

-To minimize the impact on my team, I decided to start with a learning tax of 25 minutes per day.
-That meant that I would delicate roughly 2 hours per week (40 hours) on learning.\
-My first order of business to step the learning tax approach was to choose how much time I would charge as a learning tax to my employer.
-I had no idea or criteria to help me choose.
-But what I knew is I wanted to take an amount of time that wouldn't affect my ability to finish my project assignments on time.
-I knew that if my ability to deliver were affected, I would face a lot of resistance from both the my project manager and my client.

-To minimize impact on my team, I decided to first start with a 2 hours per week learning tax.
-That represented a 5% tax on my weekly work hours.
-But after two weeks, it became evident that two weeks wouldn't make it.
-I was following a course on the online learning platform Coursera and 2 hours wasn't enough for a week's material, I needed more.
-So, I decided to increase the tax to 20% of my weekly work hours.

-A learning tax of 20% meant an equivalent of a day / week spent on learning.

-Two weeks later, I realized it was a bad choice.
-A single pomodoro was not going to make it for me.
-The learning pace was too slow.
-It would take me forever to finish the Android development training offered by Google, the first training I decided to spend the tax on.
-I needed to increase my time commitment.

-Instead of a pomodoro per day, I decided to try 3 pomodoro per day or a total of 8 hours and 20 minutes per week.
-This worked wonders.
-My learning pace increased, obviously.
-My interest in learning increased as well.
-It was like hitting the sweat spot.
-I could see the advancement.
-Spending 3 pomodoro per day made the learning continuous.
-I had enough time to finish most lessons.
-It was fun again.
-However, there was one big problem.

-After just one week of 3 pomodoro per day, I knew it wouldn't work.

-So, for my first go at it, I decided to try 25 minutes of learning per day.
-Why 25 minutes ?
-Well, because 25 minutes is the smallest unit of focused time when using the pomodoro technique, a time management system I use to do focused work.

-Just two weeks in, I realized that 25 minutes per day of learning wasn't going to make it.
-My learning pace was really slow, I wasn't advancing a lot and because of that, I was losing interest in learning altogether.

-For my first try, I decided to go with 25 minutes per day for learning.
-I chose 25 minutes because it represent the smallest unit of focused time when using the pomodoro technique which I used for my focused work.

-After two weeks, I quickly realized that 25 minutes weren't enough to learn.
-My learning pace was really slow and because I wasn't advancing a lot, I was losing interest in learning altogether.
-So, I decided to increase my learning tax to 50 minutes per day instead.

-That increase had an immediate impact.
-Spending 50 minutes per day or 4 hours per week on learning really made a difference for me.
-I was able to use that time to follow most of my coursera online classes and still stay on schedule.
-The tax also allowed me to go through the advanced Android development training offered by Google.
-Now, I was feeling a lot more proactive, a feeling I had lost for so long.
-But the best part about all of it was that it didn't affect my ability to deliver on my projects one-bit.
-I cannot say exactly how much of an increase in productivity I saw but I felt like I was now delivering my tasks faster following the new knowledge I was now getting consistently.
+After trying it for two weeks, I came to the conclusion that this 10% learning tax was what I would stick with.
+It gave me 4 hours of learning per week without affecting how much work I was able to do in a week.
+I was happy with it and I liked my new found learning pace.

+### Did it work ?

+I have been using the learning tax approach since early 2020.
+I still have some weeks where I am unable to use the full 4 hours per week of learning, especially when I work on tasks with a lot of pressure.
+I always tend to sacrifice my learning hours.
+But, I have made it a point to be more disciplined because I know that proactive learning is one of those things that are usually not urgent but still very important.

+Using this approach has helped me get better and better at my job.
+I have learned to be a better mobile developer and technical lead.
+I have used these hours to learn more about what my colleagues who were not software developers did.
+This helped me developed better working relationship with them.

 ### The danger of wanting more